-In the Carlin gold deposit in Nevada, for example, this precious metal does not occur as nuggets or gold ore but instead is concealed, finely dispersed within pyrite crystals.
+In the Carlin gold deposit in Nevada, for example, this metalloid does not occur as nuggets or gold ore but instead is concealed, finely dispersed within pyrite crystals.
 Pyrite is an iron sulfide that is also known as fool’s gold.
 Unfortunately, the gold that lies hidden in fool’s gold can only be identified by means of chemical analysis.
 As a result, new gold deposits of this kind are not easy to find.
 For a long time it remained unclear how pyrites containing gold were generated and, more importantly, how they can be identified.

 But now we have solved this riddle.
 For our study, we reproduced in our laboratory the conditions under which pyrite is formed.
 We streamed hot solutions containing sulfuric acid through carbonates rich in iron and thus produced pyrite crystals.
 To these hot solutions we added gold and arsenic in a range of different concentrations.
 We discovered that the higher the concentration of arsenic in the pyrite, the more gold can be deposited there.
 The arsenic acts more or less as a trailblazer for the gold.
 Its presence alters the pyrite in a way that enables gold to accumulate there more readily.